asso04/RenderEase/README.md

 Once enough feedback has been collected and the add-on has been refined, a more complete version with additional features will be released.

+Found a bug or have a feature suggestion?
+Open an Issue.

 The link to the full version will be added here when it becomes available.